 Engaging and supporting family networks

-New delivery models are being piloted which include testing earlier intensive support for family networks to avoid a child needing to enter the care system.
+New ways of working are testing how local authorities can deliver earlier intensive support for family networks to avoid children entering the care system.

 Slow progress